Chapter 1: The Architecture of Curiosity

 Mapping Narrative Structure onto Research Design

 If research is storytelling with evidence, then the components of research design should map onto narrative structure.
-And they do, surprisingly well:
+And they do, with surprising precision:

 The Inciting Incident: The Research Problem